 Manage employee job satisfaction

 Once your employees have begun work, you’ll want to make sure they’re excited to come to the office every day and add value to your company — their excitement is directly related to their level of job satisfaction.
-If your employees are happy in their roles, feel as though they can grow at your company, and can change departments down the road if they choose to, they’re more likely to be productive members of the team.
-Your HR team ensures your employees really do feel satisfied in their roles, and will work with them if they feel unhappy or unsatisfied at any point in time.
+If your employees are happy in their roles, feel as though they can grow at your company, and can change departments down the road if they choose to, they’re more likely to be productive team members.
+Your HR team ensures your employees really do feel satisfied in their roles and will work with them if they feel unhappy or unsatisfied at any point in time.

 Manage employee benefits

 Your HR department will handle the amount and type of employee benefits your company offers.
-Providing good employee benefits is critical to the success of your business because they’re proven to attract and retain talent as well as increase employee productivity.
-Benefits keep employees satisfied by giving them a variety of perks and and making them feel secure in their roles.
+Providing good employee benefits is critical to the success of your business because they’re proven to attract and retain talent and increase employee productivity.
+Benefits keep employees satisfied by giving them a variety of perks and making them feel secure in their roles.

-All payroll and compensation work is managed by HR — this includes employee salaries, payment schedules, W2s, and all other tax-related paperwork.
-If an employee is offered a promotion, or if employees are given bonuses, HR will handle all changes in their regular payment schedules.
+HR manages all payroll and compensation work, including employee salaries, payment schedules, W2s, and all other tax-related paperwork.
+If an employee is offered a promotion — or awarded a bonus — HR will handle all changes in their regular payment schedules.

 Maintain the company business plan

 Your HR department will help you create, distribute, and maintain your company’s business plan — this serves as an overview of your company’s organizational structure.
-It covers your company’s philosophy and culture code, the way in which you manage your employees, and how you’ll distribute your resources.
+It covers your company’s philosophy and culture code, how you manage your employees, and how you’ll distribute your resources.

 Handle new hire training

-When an employee is hired, HR will often take them through the necessary training they need prior to diving into their everyday tasks.
-Whether it’s one day or six weeks, new hire training is critical to making that person feel comfortable in their new role.
-It’s also a great way to set expectations early on and get them prepared so they can begin making an impact as quickly as possible.
+When an employee is hired, HR will often take them through the necessary training they need before diving into their everyday tasks.
+Whether one day or six weeks, new hire training is critical to making that person feel comfortable in their new role.
+It’s also a great way to set expectations early on and get them prepared so they can make an impact as quickly as possible.

 Create company culture standards